Eastern Turkey and the Kingdom of Urartu

 Bodrum is just a two hour road transfer from Izmir, and is home to the most deluxe retreats on the whole southern coast, such as Amanruya, Mandarin Oriental Bodrum, Six Senses Kaplankaya and The Bodrum EDITION, all located in seclusion in the surrounding coastline away from the town.
 We also have hotel picks in central Bodrum too for those who would like to explore.

-It is possible to fly back to the UK direct from both Bodrum and Izmir.
+It is possible to fly back to/from the UK direct from both Bodrum and Izmir.

 Please contact lia@templeworld.com for advice or a quote on any private pre or post tour extensions.